Contextual Tuning of Model Predictive Control for Autonomous Racing: Proposed Learning Architecture

 \subsection{Contextual Controller Tuning}

 In \cref{sec:controller_tuning}, we have discussed how standard \gls{bo} can be employed to address the controller tuning problem by posing it as a black-box optimization.
-This section focuses on the extension of standard \gls{bo} to enable the sharing of knowledge between different environmental conditions, to which end we employ \emph{contextual} \gls{bo} \cite{Krause2011contextual}.
+This section discusses contextual \gls{bo} \cite{Krause2011contextual}, which enables the transfer of information between different environmental conditions.

-In order to account for the environmental conditions encoded in the context variable $\context \in \R^{\ncontext}$, we extend the parameter space of the objective function such that it additionally depends on the context, i.e., $J: \bodomain \times \R^{\ncontext} \rightarrow \R$.
-Consequently, the \gls{gp} model approximating the objective $J$ accounts for the context variable as well.
+In order to account for the environmental condition encoded in the context variable $\context$, we extend the parameter space of the objective function $J$ such that it additionally depends on the context, $J: \bodomain \times \R^{\ncontext} \rightarrow \R$.
+Consequently, the \gls{gp} surrogate model needs to include the context variable as well.
 We follow \cite{Krause2011contextual} and split the kernel for the joint parameter space into a product of two separate kernels such that